ellaneeman/disent_qa/README.md

+# DisentQA
-# DisentQA: Disentangling Parametric and Contextual Knowledge\\ with Counterfactual Question Answering}
+## Disentangling Parametric and Contextual Knowledge\\ with Counterfactual Question Answering

 The code will become availabe soon.